aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Of course, some things are both important and urgent, and some – both unimportant and not urgent.

 The dilemma for developers is that managers are not equipped to evaluate the importance of architecture.
 That's what developers were hired to do.
-It's the responsibility of the software development team to assert the importance of architecture over the urgency of features.
+It's the **responsibility of the software development team to assert the importance of the architecture** over the urgency of features.

 #### FIGHT FOR THE ARCHITECTURE

 Fulfilling this responsibility means wading into a fight.
-The development team has to struggle for what they believe to be best for the company.
+The development team has to **struggle for** what they believe to be **best for the company**.
 And so do the management team, and the marketing team, and the sales team.

 Effective software developers uabashedly squabble with all the other stakeholders as equals.
-Remember, as a software developer, you are a stakeholder.
-You have a stake in the software that you need to safeguard.
+Remember, as a software **developer**, you are a **stakeholder**.
+You have a **stake** in the software that you need to **safeguard**.
-It's a part of you role, of your duty.
-It's a big part of why you were hired.
+It's a part of you **role**, of your **duty**.
+It's a big part of **why you were hired**.

 This challenge is doubly important if you're a software architect.
 Architects are focused on creating an architecture that allows features to be easily developed, modified and extended.

 If architecture comes last, then the system will become ever more costly to develop.
 This means that the software development team did not fight hard enough.

 ## PART II.
 STARTING WITH THE BRICKS: PROGRAMMING PARADIGMS